 As each transform chain is synchronous, with each transform being able to call the next transform in it's chain, the response from the upstream database or generated by a transform down the chain will be passed back up the chain, allowing each transform to handle the response.

 The last transform in a chain should be a "terminating" transform.
-That is, one that passes the query on to the upstream database (e.g. CassandraSinkSingle
+That is, one that passes the query on to the upstream database (e.g. CassandraSinkSingle) or one that returns a Response on it's own ( e.g. DebugReturner).

 Under the hood, each transform is able to call it's down-chain transform and wait on it's response.
 Each Transform has it's own set of configuration values, options and behavior.
 See Transforms for details.